cfpb/Metro2/jobs/parseEvaluate/README.md

 The CRRG (Credit Reporting Resource Guide) contains a complete description of the Metro2 data format.
 Ask a teammate for a shared copy of the CRRG.
-In our current copy of the CRRG, section 3-6 (Record Layouts) contains a description of each segment of the M2 data, including the purpose of each segment, the list of fields in each segment, and the description of each field.
+Section 3-6 (Record Layouts) of the CRRG contains a description of each segment of the M2 data, including the purpose of each segment, the list of fields in each segment, and the description of each field.

 Basic structure of M2 data: